neofodere/vdream/README.md

 | **unins000.dat** | Data file used by the uninstaller to track installed files. |

 ## 🌍 Available languages
+>[!NOTE]
+>There may be errors in some translations, and I’m willing to correct any that are reported.

 - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Flag_of_the_United_States.svg/1280px-Flag_of_the_United_States.svg.png" width="32" height="auto"> English

 - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Flag_of_Spain.svg/3840px-Flag_of_Spain.svg.png" width="32" height="auto"> Spanish